-- a. navigation tests shall be performed for one variant of each of the declared User-Location, Standard Location and National Location protocols; - b. simulators shall not be used to replicate signals from GNSS satellites, unless stated otherwise; - c. in the case of beacons that interface with external navigation devices, a simulated data stream provided in the format/protocol of the navigation interface may be used in lieu of an actual GNSS receiver; and - d. when GNSS simulators are used, the peak level of a simulated navigation signal (per simulated satellite) shall be no higher than -123 dBm for all tests, except the Position Acquisition Time and Position Accuracy test, for which the peak level of a signal (per simulated satellite) shall be set to no higher than - 130 dBm.
+- a. navigation tests shall be performed for one variant of each of the declared User-Location, Standard Location, National Location and RLS Location protocols; - b. simulators shall not be used to replicate signals from GNSS satellites, unless stated otherwise; - c. in the case of beacons that interface with external navigation devices, a simulated data stream provided in the format/protocol of the navigation interface may be used in lieu of an actual GNSS receiver; and - d. when GNSS simulators are used, the peak level of a simulated navigation signal (per simulated satellite) shall be no higher than -123 dBm for all tests, except the Position Acquisition Time and Position Accuracy test, for which the peak level of a signal (per simulated satellite) shall be set to no higher than -130 dBm. - e. for RLS-enabled beacons, the correct activation of the RLS indicator shall be verified.